n2oblife/image_stats/README.md

-# image_stats
+# Matlab imaging tool
-This repository is a basic image analysis toolbox
+This repository is a basic image analysis toolbox with functions and scripts to be used.